-Students in grades 6 through 8 participate in a one to one iPad curriculum.
-As such, all 6th-8th grade students must bring their fully charged and functioning iPad to school on a daily basis.
-If the student's iPad is lost, stolen or damaged, the student is still required to bring a substitute iPad until their iPad is recovered, replaced or repaired.
-If the student is unable to bring a substitute iPad, they must rent one from the main office at a rate of \$10.00 per day.
+Students in grades 6 through 8 participate in a one-to-one iPad curriculum.
+As such, all 6th- 8th grade students must bring their fully charged and functioning iPad to school daily.
+If the student's iPad is lost, stolen or damaged, the student will be provided with a rental from the main office at a rate of \$10.00 per day.